ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/customization/actions.md

 title: Custom Actions
 weight: 3
 description: >-
-  You will find here information of how to create and use your own actions in Beagle Flutter.
+  In this section, you will find information on how to create and use your own actions in Beagle Flutter.
 ---

 ---

 ## How to create custom actions?
-Just like custom componentes, it's pretty simple to create a custom actions in Beagle Flutter, you need to declare a map that follows the strcut `Map<String, ActionHandler>` and pass it to the initialization method `BeagleSdk.init`.
-Basically this struct tells Beagle which action trigger when a given identifier comes into JSON.
+It's simple to create a custom actions in Beagle Flutter, you need to:
+- Declare a map that follows the struct `Map<String, ActionHandler>`;
+- Pass it to the initialization method `BeagleSdk.init`.

+This struct tells Beagle which action to trigger when a given identifier comes from a JSON.

 ### String key definition
 The String key of the map is the `_beagleAction_` property in JSON that identifies the action type.
 You can name it whatever you like, as long as the prefix is ​​`custom:`.

 ### ActionHandler value definition
+The `ActionHandler` value of the map is a function that receives a:
+1. `BeagleAction`;
+2. `BeagleView`;
+3. `BeagleUIElement`;
+4. `BuildContext`.

-The ActionHandler value of the map is a function that receives a `BeagleAction`, a `BeagleView`, a `BeagleUIElement` and a context as parameters, following the strcut `void Function({BeagleAction action, BeagleView view, BeagleUIElement element, BuildContext context})`.
-This parameters are available because they provide all the information needed to trigger an event, such as context and the action coming from JSON.
+It follows the strcut `void Function({BeagleAction action, BeagleView view, BeagleUIElement element, BuildContext context})`.
+These parameters are available because they provide all the information needed to trigger an event, such as context and the action coming from JSON.

 ## Example
-Follow this steps to learn how to create and use your own custom actions:
+Follow these steps to learn how to create and use your own custom actions:

 ### Step 1: Create the action identifier
-The first step to create a custom action with Beagle Flutter, is to define the identifier.
+You have to define the identifier.
 Here, let's name it `custom:log`.

 ### Step 2: Create the action
-Now create your action regardless of Beagle.
-For this example, we'll use the simple function below:
+Create your action regardless of Beagle implementation.
+For this example we used a simple function, see below:
 ```dart
 void debug(String message) {
   debugPrint(message);